 - Title your activity, add photos, write a description, change your activity privacy controls, and more.

-- Tap Save Activity to upload to Strava's servers - and be aware that if you tap Discard Activity (and then confirm this choice) - there is no way for Strava to recover the activity.
+- On iOS, tap Save Activity to upload to Strava's servers; if you are using an Android, the Save option will be located at the top right of your activity - and be aware that if you tap Discard Activity (and then confirm this choice) - there is no way for Strava to recover the activity.

-- Your activity will be uploaded to your feed immediately and you’ll be able to view the full activity details after it is done syncing.
+- Your activity will be uploaded to your feed immediately, and you'll be able to view the complete activity details after it is done syncing.

 Other Recording Features